History of WGS

 1988- First minor in Women’s Studies graduated

-1997- Program change to become the Women and Gender Studies Program
+1997- Program expanded to become Women and Gender Studies

 2002- First hire of visiting faculty with graduate work in Women and Gender Studies

 2004- Women and Gender Studies moves to College of Interdisciplinary Initiatives—now Brooks College of Interdisciplinary Studies

 2004- First hire of tenure track WGS faculty

 2006- Major in Women and Gender Studies created

 2009- Five Women and Gender Studies Majors participated in graduation

 2012- Study Abroad program in South Africa established

 2012- Visiting Feminist Lecturer inaugurated

 2013- Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ) Studies Minor developed